Peru is open, and so are our arms!

 1. Getting to Peru

-You need to make sure your travel insurance covers illness, treatment and quarantine costs, and trip interruption due to COVID-19.
+You need to make sure your travel insurance covers treatment and trip interruption due to COVID-19.

 These are the three things you need to board a flight to Peru:

 Technically you can board a flight to Peru showing a a negative molecular (such as rapid or real time PCR) test result, issued no more than 72 hours before your flight out of home departs, instead, BUT as mentioned above there is no point coming to Peru right now unless you are vaccinated.

 2. Two face masks (that’s right, two at the same time!)

 3. Last but not least, the Peruvian government’s Health and Geolocation online statement:

 Follow the link to complete this form 72 hours before departure, print it and bring a copy with you (or you can show the PDF on your phone).

 2. During your time in Peru with Aspiring Adventures